IndicoDataSolutions/corvid/README.md

     --out_path data/pdf/
 ```

-2. Parse PDFs to TETML format using PDFLib's TET
+After we download the PDFs, we can parse them into the TETML format using PDFLib's TET:

 ```bash
 python scripts/parse_pdfs.py